amarinder-coder/iot-end-to-end/README.md

 # iot-end-to-end

-This is an end-to-end IoT solution simulating high velocity data emitted from smart meters and analyzed in Azure.
-We will design an architecture, filtering a subset of the telemetry data for real-time visualization on the hot path, and storing all the data in long-term storage for the cold path.
+This is an end-to-end IoT solution simulating high velocity data emitted from smart meters and analyzed in Azure. this project is divided into 3 parts:

+Part1: We will design an architecture, filtering a subset of the telemetry data for real-time visualization on the hot path.
+We are fetching data from iot hub and seeing the average of temp in last 5 mins as a real-time report in powerbi.

+Part2: Storing all the data in long-term storage for the cold path.
+We are fetching data from iot hub and  transforming the data into a proper table via ADB dumping it in a storage account.

+Part3: We are performing anamoly detection in real-time.
+We are fetching data from iot hub and performing anamoly detection via Stream Analytics Query.
+Pushing data into a event hub which connects to a azure function.
+This Azure Function

 We will be using :